beve-org/beve/README.md

 uint128_t     0b111'10'001
 ```

-## Strings
+## 2 - Strings

 Strings must be encoded with UTF-8.

-### 2 - String

-If the string is 32 or more characters then a SIZE indicator is used after the header.

 Layout: `HEADER | SIZE | DATA`

 ### Strings as Object Keys or Typed String Arrays

-When strings are used as keys in objects or typed string arrays the HEADER is not included, because the HEADER information is provided by the object's HEADER.
+When strings are used as keys in objects or typed string arrays the HEADER is not included.

 Layout: `SIZE | DATA`